 Issues with spousal support may occur during your Maryland divorce, though likely not on this scale.
 The fact is that even famous comedians must put extra effort into earning money so they can meet their legal obligations.

 Alimony is a key part of many divorce decrees.
-People who are having difficulty making their monthly payment may be eligible for an alimony modification.
+People who are having difficulty making their monthly payments may be eligible for an alimony modification.
 Similarly, these modifications may be used after major changes in the beneficiary’s financial situation.
 Maryland family attorneys may be able to provide more information about legal options that may help clients realize a positive outcome for their own spousal support case.

 Source: Huffington Post, “John Cleese’s Alimony Payments Are No Laughing Matter” No author given, Jan.
 31, 2014